hemathens/odooxcgc_finals/PRENTUS_INTEGRATION_DOCS.md

 .animate-*           /* Animation utility classes */
 ```

-This documentation provides a complete reference for understanding and extending the Prentus-inspired Placement Preparation Tracker application.
+This documentation provides a complete reference for understanding and extending the Placement Tracker Placement Preparation Tracker application.